AlvinKimata/.NET-projects/README.md

-# ASP.Net-projects
+# .NET-projects
-Repository contains projects for web apps built using the ASP.Net framework.
+Repository contains projects for .NET apps as well as web apps built using the ASP.Net framework.